antoniou/go-crawler/README.md

 ## Assumptions
 Certain assumptions about the requirements should be made:

-1. The crawler does crawl subdomains of the specific domain provided
+1. The crawler does not crawl subdomains of the specific domain provided.
-1. If a specific path within a domain is given
+1. If a specific path within a domain is given as a seed URL ( e.g http://tomblomfield.com/about), then crawling will only happen within that path.
+1. Crawling happens only for a specific scheme (e.g, http or https, not both)

 ## Architecture
 The solution goes through two major phases:

-1. Crawling the site and creating an in-memory representation of a sitemap
+1. Crawling the site and creating an in-memory representation of a sitemap.
-1. Exporting the sitemap to a file representation
+1. Exporting the sitemap to a file representation.

 ### Crawling the site
 Crawling happens with asynchronous channel-based communication between the following components:

 1. Fetcher: Awaits for requests to fetch pages, and hands over responses to the requests to the Parser
 2. Parser: Awaits for http responses (from Fetcher), parses the responses and hands over URLs that are found to the Tracker
 3. Tracker: Awaits for URLs that have been found (from Parser) and checks whether the URLs have been already crawled.
 If not, the Tracker hands over new requests to the fetcher.